 Psychology is the study of behavior and mental processes and is traditionally a popular field of study.
 By the very nature of the profession, psychology is a service vocation.
 This fits well with Waldorf's mission of preparing students for "lives of service."
 A Bachelor of Arts degree in psychology prepares students to be well-rounded, educated individuals as it reflects many of the goals of a liberal arts education by providing a knowledge base, thinking skills, analytical reasoning, interpersonal skills, and ethical values.
+In addition, students will gain skills in conducting research and evaluating information in accordance with American Psychological Association principles.
 Psychology majors are prepared to pursue graduate and professional programs in psychology, where they could further specialize in a variety of areas in psychology including clinical, experimental, developmental, social, cognitive, human factors, sports, industrial/organizational, health, and forensics.
 They are also prepared for further education in areas such as medicine, law, social work, nursing, and ministry.